The First Session

-The First Session is an EP by American alternative rock band Hole, released on August 26, 1997 on Sympathy for the Record Industry.
-The EP features the entire recording of the band's first studio session on March 17, 1990 and also a twenty-page booklet focusing on the band's early career prior to the release of their debut studio album, Pretty on the Inside (1991).
+The First Session is an EP by American alternative rock band Hole, released on August 26, 1997, on Sympathy for the Record Industry.
+The EP features the entire recording of the band's first studio session on March 17, 1990, and also a twenty-page booklet focusing on the band's early career prior to the release of their debut studio album, Pretty on the Inside (1991).
 The EP marked Hole's final release on Sympathy for the Record Industry.

 Background

 Hole formed in mid-1989 after lead guitarist Eric Erlandson replied to an advertisement, placed by frontwoman Courtney Love, in the Los Angeles-based punk rock fanzine The Recycler.
 The band's first rehearsal took place in Fortress Studios in Hollywood, where Love, Erlandson and original bassist Lisa Roberts "played something noisy" while "they [Courtney and Lisa] started screaming their poetry at the top of their lungs for two or three hours."
 Drummer Caroline Rue and a third guitarist, Mike Geisbrecht were then recruited and the band began performing shows in October 1989.
 Songs that would be later featured on The First Session were played at these series of live shows.
-Before Hole began to develop a fanbase, Geisbrecht left and was replaced briefly by Errol Stewart, who also left a few weeks later.
+Before Hole began to develop a fanbase, Geisbrecht left and his position was not replaced.
 Roberts also left the group at some point in early 1990 and was replaced by Jill Emery on bass.